JuliaMolSim/Molly.jl/docs/src/differentiable.md

 With Molly you can use the power of Zygote to obtain gradients through molecular simulations.
 Reverse and forward mode AD can be used on the CPU and the GPU.
 General and specific interactions work, along with neighbor lists, and the same abstractions for running simulations are used as in the main package.
-Differentiable simulation does not currently work with units, user-defined types and some components of Molly.
+Differentiable simulation does not currently work with units, user-defined types and some components of the package.

 ## General interactions